 The choice of degree depends on your academic background – different earlier degrees make you eligible for different doctoral degrees.
 For more information on the choice of degrees in your chosen doctoral programme and the rules of eligibility for each degree, please see your doctoral programme's website.

-Prepare your application documents.
+5. Prepare your application documents.
 If you do not submit your documents following the instructions, your application may be rejected.
-You must submit paper copies of your degree certificate and transcript of records to Admission services of University of Helsinki.
-The documents must be officially certified.
-See here for in-detail instructions.
-Also, check if there is a country specific requirement for your documents.
-If there is a country specific requirement in place, you must follow it.
-Neglecting the requirement may lead to your application being rejected.
-See here for the country specific requirements.
+You must submit officially certified paper copies of your degree certificate and transcript of records to Admission services of University of Helsinki.

 If your degree is from the University of Helsinki, you do not need to submit paper copies of your educational documents.

-Get to know your funding options.
+6. Get to know your funding options.
 At the University of Helsinki, obtaining a doctoral study right does not automatically entitle you to a salary.
-There are no tuitions in place for doctoral students, but taking care of the costs of living is your responsibility.
+There are no tuitions in place for doctoral students, and taking care of the costs of living is your responsibility.
 There are many options for finding funding for your doctoral studies.
 Before applying, you should familiarise yourself with different funding options and make a preliminary plan on how to fund your studies.
-More information on funding is available here.